-A student must have an intake interview in the Office of Special Services, and provide proper documentation regarding his/her disability, in order for a student to be registered in the Office of Special Services.
+A student must have an intake interview in the Office of Disability Services, and provide proper documentation regarding his/her disability, in order for a student to be registered in the Office of Disability Services.
 This disability must be considered to be permanent and life-altering.

 - Proper documentation for a physical/medical disability is considered to be a letter from a medical doctor describing the disability, and if possible, including recommendations for "reasonable accommodations."

 - If the documentation provided by the student is determined not to be adequate, the student will be notified concerning this finding.
-The student is able to meet with the Director or Assistant Director of the Office of Special Services to assist the student in acquiring proper documentation.
+The student is able to meet with the Director or Associate Director of the Office of Disability Services to assist the student in acquiring proper documentation.

 - Duquesne University does not provide any type of evaluations, but will recommend outside agencies to students, upon request.

 Letters To Faculty

 - It is the student's responsibility to provide the Office of Disability Services with a schedule of classes for each semester.

 - The Letter of Accommodation will be available through Starfish.

 - The student should constantly communicate his/her needs and progress with the respective Academic Advisor.